k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

 # AI Fusion Integration with Vector Databases

-The aifusion framework supports vector databases integrations for semantic search, enabling RAG, by providing set of actors and flows to build and use in-house vector database.
+The AI Fusion framework supports vector database integrations for semantic search, enabling RAG, by providing a set of actors and flows to build and use an in-house vector database.

 In Fabric, PostgreSQL often serves as the system database.
-As a result, customers can leverage it for vector workloads without adding new infrastructure or learning new APIs. small or medium datasets can be cross reference documents or procedures.
+As a result, customers can leverage it for vector workloads without adding new infrastructure or learning new APIs.
+Small to medium datasets can be cross-referenced documents or procedures.

 SQLite, which is used as the core of LUI storage, can be beneficial for few use cases, like:

-* When LUI contains also unstructured data, like personal contract and agreements.
-Vector tables can be then created as part of the business entity, so that such unstructured info can be processes and later semantic searches can done upon.
+* When LUI contains also unstructured data, like personal contracts and agreements.
+Vector tables can be then created as part of the business entity, in a way that such unstructured info can be processes and later semantic searches can done upon.
 * Create a dedicated LU for holding vectors, for cross reference documents or procedures.

 Accordingly, AI Fusion supports these two vector DBs - SQLite and PostgresSQL.